BMatewos/End-to-End-Movie-Data-Pipeline-Scraping-and-Analysis/README.md

 Trends in movie ratings over decades.
 Key characteristics of top-rated movies.
 These visualizations and analyses will provide valuable insights into the world of film and support applications like recommendation systems and trend analysis.

+## Diving into the project
+### Webscrapping

+To begin, we sent HTTP requests to IMDb’s Top 1000 Movies pages using the requests library.
+Since IMDb typically paginates its lists, we looped through the pages in increments of 250, fetching data from each.
+To mimic a browser request and avoid being blocked, we added a custom user-agent header.
+The responses contained the HTML content of each page, which we processed in subsequent steps.

+Next, we extracted the embedded JSON-LD data from the page’s HTML.
+JSON-LD is a structured format that includes metadata about the movies.
+Using regular expressions, we located the <script> tag containing this data and parsed it into a Python dictionary.
+This allowed us to access detailed movie information efficiently.

+From the parsed JSON-LD data, we extracted key details for each movie, such as the title, description, URL, ratings, content rating, genre, and duration.
+For fields that were missing in the source data, we assigned default values like 'N/A'.
+This ensured a consistent structure for the dataset.
+The movie details were stored as individual records in a Python list, creating a comprehensive collection of information for the Top 1000 Movies.

+Once all the data was gathered, we saved it in a JSON file named movies_data.json.
+This file retained the hierarchical structure of the data and could be used for further processing.
+To make the data more accessible for analysis and visualization, we converted the JSON file into a Pandas DataFrame and exported it to a CSV file named movies_data.csv.The data is now available in both JSON and CSV formats, enabling further exploration and analysis.

+### Data Merging

+This phase of the project focused on integrating and cleaning data by merging the IMDb Top 1000 Movies dataset with a larger dataset of over 1 million movies from Kaggle.
+After standardizing column names, the datasets were merged using the title column as the title, enriching the IMDb dataset with additional details like production information, cast, budget, and revenue.
+Unnecessary columns were dropped to streamline the data, and duplicate entries were removed based on movie titles.
+The duration column was converted into a standardized time format (HH:MM:SS), and rows with missing values were eliminated to ensure a clean and complete dataset.
+The resulting dataset is now enriched, standardized, and ready for further analysis or visualization, providing a comprehensive resource for exploring movie trends and metrics.

+### Data Storage

+In this stage of the project, we focused on populating a MySQL database with the cleaned movie data.
+The process began by establishing a connection to the database using pymysql, followed by the creation of multiple tables to store different types of information about movies.
+These tables include Movies, Genres, Movie_Genre, Cast, Movie_Cast, Directors, Movie_Director, Writers, Movie_Writer, and Movie_Production.
+The SQL CREATE TABLE commands ensured that each table had the necessary fields, relationships, and foreign key constraints to maintain data integrity.

+Once the database structure was in place, we proceeded to insert the cleaned movie data into the appropriate tables.
+The insert_movies function populated the Movies table with basic movie details such as title, rating, release date, and budget.
+Other functions such as insert_genres, insert_cast, insert_directors, insert_writers, and insert_production handled the insertion of related data into their respective tables, creating mappings between movies and their genres, cast members, directors, writers, and production companies.
+These functions ensured that genres, cast, directors, writers, and production companies were inserted uniquely and that the relationships between movies and these entities were accurately recorded using join tables.

+After executing the insertion queries for all relevant tables, the database was successfully populated with structured movie data.
+The relationships between different entities (e.g., movies and their genres, cast, directors) were maintained through foreign key references, ensuring data consistency across tables.
+The data is now ready for further analysis, querying, or visualization from the MySQL database.